dominodatalab/domino-research/guides/mlflow/README.md

 * Database backend -  stores run and model metadata
 * Storage backend - stores run and model artifacts

-While it is possible to run just the MLflow server, the database backend is required to use the model registry.
-Furthermore, to be able to fetch artifacts, you must use a non-local-file-based storage backend.

 This guide uses `docker-compose` to run MLflow, MySQL (as the database backend), and Minio as an S3-compatible artifact backend.

-This guide assumes that you have:

-* Docker installed on your machine.
-* `docker-compose` installed on your machine.
+You'll need Docker and `docker-compose` installed on your machine.

-**This is not a production-grade deployment of MLflow.**

 ### 0. Clone this repo

 Clone the repo and change to the `guides/mlflow` directory.

+HTTPS:  `git clone https://github.com/dominodatalab/domino-research.git && cd domino-research/guides/mlflow`

+SSH:  `git clone git@github.com:dominodatalab/domino-research.git && cd domino-research/guides/mlflow`

 ### 1. Configure your shell environment

+**If you do not plan to use Bridge, you can skip this step.**

 If you are going to use your new MLflow registry with [Bridge](https://github.com/dominodatalab/domino-research/tree/main/bridge),